vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

     ]
   },
 ```
-​
+### Product images

-The left col is the one with the [product-images](https://github.com/vtex-apps/store-components/tree/master/react/components/ProductImages)
+The left column is the one with the [product-images](https://vtex.io/docs/components/product/vtex.store-components/product-images) since it was the first one declared.

 ![](https://i.ibb.co/ns8sP0Y/image.png).

-​
-Read its readme to get to know its blocks.
-You can customize the orientation of the thumbnails (vertical or horizontal), its position (left or right), if you want arrows on it if it overflows and what kind of zoom behaviour you would like.
-​
-The right column has many children:
+As you can see rendered, the right column has many children:

 ![](https://i.ibb.co/Z6zxSc7/image.png)

-​
+### Product name

-It starts with a [product-name](https://github.com/vtex-apps/store-components/tree/master/react/components/ProductName), used to display the product name, along with its SKU name if you want.
+It starts with a [product-name](https://vtex.io/docs/components/product/vtex.store-components/product-name), used to display the product name, along with its SKU name if desired.

-​
+### Product price

-Right below it, we have the [product-price](https://github.com/vtex-apps/store-components/tree/master/react/components/ProductPrice).
-It displays a properly formatted selling price, you can set to show the list price (if different), to show installments, etc.
+Right below it, we can find the [product-price](https://vtex.io/docs/components/product/vtex.store-components/product-price) displaying a properly formatted selling price.
+You can set it to show the list price (if they diverge), installments, etc. Check out below an example of a Produc Price also displaying discount and list price:
-​

 ![](https://i.ibb.co/BykKvJM/image.png)

-Another example of product-price, this time displaying discount and list price.
-​
-Right below the price, we see the `product-separator`, a block that just draws a line.
+Below the Product Price there is the `product-separator`, a block that just draws a line in your Product Page.

-​
+### Product quantity

-Then we have the [product-quantity](https://github.com/vtex-apps/product-quantity).
-With this block, you can let users choose how much items will be added to the cart when the add to cart button is clicked.
+Then, we have the [product-quantity](https://vtex.io/docs/components/product/vtex.product-quantity).
+With this block, you can let users choose how many items will be added to the cart.
-​

 ![](https://i.ibb.co/8Y8gF0R/image.png)

-​
+### Product Identifier

-Continuing from this screen, below the quantity component, we arrive at the [product-identifier.product](https://github.com/vtex-apps/product-identifier).
+Scrolling down, below the Product Quantity component, we arrive at the [product-identifier](https://vtex.io/docs/components/product/vtex.product-identifier).
+This component allows you to show the user the product identifier.

-This component allows you to show to the user the product identifier, you can then customize it with different props and choose the label you want before the identifier, different display modes and more.
+You can then customize it with different props, choosing the label you want before the identifier, the display mode and more.

-​
+### SKU Selector

-We then have a really important component, the [SKU Selector](https://github.com/vtex-apps/store-components/tree/master/react/components/SKUSelector).
-It allows the user to choose what SKU it wants, automatically hiding impossible combinations or indicates combinations that are currently unavailable.
-Please take your time reading its readme.
+We then have a really important component: the [SKU Selector](https://vtex.io/docs/components/product/vtex.store-components/sku-selector).
+It allows the user to choose his desired SKU, automatically hiding impossible combinations or indicates combinations that are currently unavailable.

-​
+### Buy button

-The [buy-button](https://github.com/vtex-apps/store-components/tree/master/react/components/BuyButton) is the classic component that adds the SKU to the cart.
-Take a look at its readme, you can customize if you want to show or not the toast with successful message, if you want to redirect user to cart page immediately, etc.
+The [buy-button](https://github.com/vtex-apps/store-components/tree/master/react/components/BuyButton) is the classic component that adds a SKU to the cart.
+You can customize it to show a successful message, to redirect the user to the Cart page immediately, etc.

-​
+### Shipping simulator

-You can then have a [shipping-simulator](https://github.com/vtex-apps/store-components/tree/master/react/components/ShippingSimulator).
-It allows the user to input its postal code and displays the available shipping options and its prices, given that product.
+Your store can also have a [shipping-simulator](https://vtex.io/docs/components/product/vtex.store-components/shipping-simulator).
+It allows the user to fill in its postal code and displays the available shipping options and its prices, given that product.

-​
+### Share

-We finally have the [share](https://github.com/vtex-apps/store-components/tree/master/react/components/Share).
-The component lets user share the product in its social media.
-With its props, you can control what options the user can see.
+Finally, there is [share](https://vtex.io/docs/components/general/vtex.store-components/share).
+The component allows product sharing in social media by the user.
+By customizing its props, you can control which options will be displayed to the user:
-​

 ```
 "share#default": {
     "props": {